--The usage of NHOP and NNHOP backup tunnels to provide bandwidth protection for rerouted LSPs.

 --next-next hop.
 The node after the next downstream node along an LSP’s path.

 --The last LSP originally signaled over the protected interface before the failure.
-The LSP before the failure.
+The primary LSP is the LSP before the

 --Tunnel whose LSP may be fast rerouted if there is a failure.
 Backup tunnels cannot be primary tunnels.